coreutils: Version-sort ordering rules

 foo07.7z

-additional rules that extend the Debian algorithm in coreutils.
+that extend the Debian algorithm in Coreutils.